 As with the spare ribs, these ribs need to be cooked slow and at a low temperature.
 They are smaller though so your cooking time won’t be as long as the spare ribs.
 You can expect to spend an hour less cooking your baby back ribs compared to your spare ribs.

-I’m now going to talk about grilling your barbeque ribs.
+I’m now going to talk about grilling your barbecue ribs.
 You can use charcoal, gas, or even cook your rib in the oven should you so choose.
 Charcoal is your best bet for low and slow cooking.
 You can have success cooking ribs on the grill using gas.
 Smokers are also traditionally used to grill ribs.
 Some cooks (not all) prefer to boil the ribs before grilling them.

 How Long Does it Take to Cook Ribs on Charcoal?

 All ribs benefit from grilling over low, consistent heat.
 You’ll want to keep the temperature at a steady heat of 225F (107C).
 This means you need about 5 -6 hours for the ribs to cook.

 To prepare your ribs on the grill make sure you have the following equipment:

 - Charcoal and hardwood chunks

 - An aluminum pan to fit the grill

 - Sharp knife and meat scissors